ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 5.
     - Now we have to select a repo to connect this data factory to.
 Select the repo from the **Git Repository Name** dropdown.
 (You may create a new one if using Azure DevOps Git)

     - Select **master** as the collaboration branch.
-This branch will be used for publishing to Azure Data factory.
+This branch will be used for publishing to the Azure Data factory.
 By default it is master.
 You may change this if you want to deploy/publish resources from another branch.

     - **Root Folder** is the directory where all of the Data factory resource's JSON files will be copied to.
 Leave it as '**/**'.
 ![Select Repo type](./images/repo-settings.png)
 6. Click on **Apply** to save the changes.

 Here, we have successfully connected an Azure Data factory to a Git Repo. this has saved all of the resource's JSON files in the collaboration branch that we specified.
-Whenever the ADF is published, it takes all the changes from the collaboration branch, creates the ARM templates for the resources found in the collaboration branch and pushes them into the **adf_publish** branch.
+Whenever the ADF is published, it takes all the changes from the collaboration branch, creates the ARM templates for the resources found in the collaboration branch, and pushes them into the **adf_publish** branch.

 When we set up the Git Repository and publish the changes from the Data Factory, it only creates the **adf_publish** branch in the repo but doesn't generate the ARM templates as no change is detected.
 Hence, we must make a change in any of the activities or pipelines in the Data Factory and then publish it.
-E.g we can change the **Description** for any of the activity and publish that.
+E.g we can change the **Description** for any of the activities and publish that.

 7. Make a change and publish the changes from the ADF.
 When we click on Publish from the ADF UI, it automatically creates the **adf_publish** branch, creates the ARM templates for all the resources found in the collaboration branch and pushes them into the **adf_publish branch**.